 Students in good standing who have completed the first semester of their freshman year, and are at least 18 years of age.
 Students from other universities and community colleges are welcome to apply.

 Academic Credits: As this is a UF program, credits taken can satisfy major, minor, and university requirements with prior approval.
 UF GPA credit will be granted for courses taken with UF faculty.

 Transfer credit will be earned with courses taught by local instructors at the University of Mannheim.

-- to study and travel in Europe and earn six credits of upper-division Humanities credit:
+- to study and travel in Europe and earn six credits of upper-division Humanities credit.

-- explore the rich political, literary, and artistic history of Medieval Germany during the age of the Holy Roman Empire in MEM 3730H, “Explorations of the Holy Roman Empire,” offered in English.
+- to explore the rich political, literary, and artistic history of Medieval Germany during the age of the Holy Roman Empire in MEM 3730H, “Explorations of the Holy Roman Empire,” offered in English.
 MEM 3730H can be cross-listed for credit in History or German Studies.

-- Program includes regional transportation ticket that enables wide-ranging independent regional travel extending from Bavaria to France.
+- Program includes a regional transportation ticket that enables wide-ranging independent regional travel extending from Bavaria to France.
 Independent travel on the weekends is encouraged!